A PWB Webinar

 Alison McGovern MP, for Wirral South, UK Labour

-Populism came into 2020 riding on the crest of a wave.
+National Conservative and far right populism came into 2020 riding on the crest of a wave.
 Donald Trump looked likely to retain the Presidency of the United States.
 Brexit would happen after the comprehensive victory of the Conservatives, In Turkey, Brazil, India, Russia, Hungary and Poland ‘strongmen’ continued to rule unchallenged and in the European Union far right populists were the fourth largest parliamentary Group.

 2021 saw the advance of populism stalled and, in some instances, rolled back, though the future remains a long hard road.
 Historically, removing parties of the populist and fascist right has proved difficult short of war, revolution, or economic collapse.
 In 2020 Covid-19 played a role of sorts in disrupting both the narrative of populists and the globalised system they railed against.

 Are democrats learning how to fight the war on truth?
 What are the lessons of 2020?
 When the promised land of Brexit and closed borders fails to deliver where will the legacy of appeasing populism leave us?
 Is the democratic response and the decline of working class organisation leading us toward authoritarian conclusions and further appeasement of populism?

 These and other questions were explored by our panel – watch their contributions below.
 They are, in order of appearance:

 Alison McGovern MP, has represented the Merseyside constituency of Wirral South for UK Labour since 2010.
 She has since served in a number of shadow portfolios including within the Labour Treasury team, on Children and Families and on International Development.
 A PPS to former Prime Minister, Gordon Brown, Alison is a founding member of the Advisory Board of Politics Without Borders.